Reham-Omar/Reading-Notes-401/class-01.md

 - It's is a process of developing and running automated test before actual development of the application .
 - It's starts with designing and developing tests for every small functionality of an application.

+**Advantages**
+1. let the developers to create small and testable features.
+2. TDD can speed up development time.
+3. validate the integrity of the new code.
+4.help developers understand their goals.

 ### How to perform TDD Test
 Following steps define how to perform TDD test,